audirebocha/draft_pages/README.md

 The Subletting Application has been successfully deployed for public use.
 Here are the steps we followed for deployment:

-1. We chose a reliable hosting platform, such as Heroku, AWS, or Azure, for both the backend and frontend components.
+1. We chose a reliable hosting platform,Firebase for both the backend and frontend components.
 2. We set up the necessary infrastructure and configured the hosting environment, ensuring it meets the application's requirements.
 3. We built the frontend assets for production using bundlers like webpack or parcel.
 4. A production database instance was set up, and we migrated the necessary data from the development environment.